El-Jakes/responsive-table/README.md

 # responsive-table

-The table comprises dummy data of 20 fictitious students showing their hobbies, tech skills, and the tools they use. the table is responsive across all. devices
+The table comprises user data fetched from an API. the table is responsive across all. devices

 ## Challenges faced